Pradhuman19/GS-Academia-main/TEST-GS-Frontend/README.md

-The Website is live at ( on Vercel ) - [GS Acdemia](https://gsacademia-parth-lahotis-projects.vercel.app/)
+The Website is live at ( on Vercel ) - [GS Acdemia](https://gsacademia-Pradhuman-Guptas-projects.vercel.app/)

 - Version - 1.0.0
-- License: parth5404
+- License: Pradhuman5404
-- Author: Parth Lahoti
+- Author: Pradhuman Gupta